 Bird lovers should know how much stress a molt is on a pet bird.
-About once a year most pet birds experience a molt.
+About once or twice a year most pet birds experience a molt.
 Birds molt old, worn out feathers shortly after the breeding season.

 Bird feathers are not just an adornment.
 Healthy feathers are critical for flight, safety, insulation and warmth and sexuality.
-Feathers are your parrots prized possesion and proper skin and feather care is critical to your pets well-being While molting is a taxing experience for your bird, it is critical for its well-being.
+Feathers are your parrots prized possession and proper skin and feather care is critical to your pets well-being While molting is a taxing experience for your bird, it is critical for its well-being.
 How will a molt affect you and your pet bird?

 Molting is a process that all birds experience.
 Shedding old, worn feathers makes way for new feather growth.
 Healthy feathers are a bird’s greatest possession as they allow a bird to fly and escape stressful or dangerous situations.
 Colorful feathers are like a bird’s calling card!
 They attract the opposite sex and insure a new generation.
 Plus, feathers offer extraordinary insulation keeping a bird warm.

 Each feather is made up of keratin, an insoluble protein and consists of several distinct parts:

 A bird’s feathers take a lot of abuse.
 The feathers of wild parrots are exposed to wind, dirt, harsh sun rays, heat, and cold.

 Pet birds or captive parrots may not experience natural elements but they frequently experience malnutrition or stress leading to inferior feather health.
 Furthermore, confined captive parrots damage their feathers on cage bars.